The Rubber plant, also known as Ficus elastica, is quite popular for its long and shiny leaves.

 If the plant loses all the leaves, it won’t survive for too long.

-But there are plants that shed a few leaves in particular seasons.
+But some plants shed a few leaves in particular seasons.

 So, you don’t need to think a lot about it.